 Written by Alex Crees

-The study was published this month in the Journal of Immunology.
+The study was published Friday in the journal Brain Imaging and Behavior.

 Diabetes linked with mental decline in elderly adults

 California woman injured riding zip line on Maui